-The company worked hard on retaining and training the best talent with continued significant investment in staff development activities.
+The company worked hard on ensuring our roster for staff are the best possible, with continued significant investment in staff development activities.
 The company hired in new areas which present opportunities for growth as well as promoting from within.
+In addition, new appointments strengthened senior leadership across 2022 and into 2023 across all areas of the business.

-Continuing the sense of community and family was a key part of the strategy in 2021 and helped retain the market leading team that it has built.
+Continuing the sense of community and family was a key part of the strategy in 2022 and helped retain the market leading team that it has built.
 The company also sets out to be an employer of choice through its inclusive culture, open communication and by providing strong employee benefits.

-The health, safety and wellbeing of staff remained critical in 2021 and investment was made to ensure each member of the team received the support they needed.
+The health, safety and wellbeing of staff remained critical in 2022 and investment was made to ensure each member of the team received the support they needed.
 Additionally, there has been a significant drive to enhance the safety, and physical and mental wellbeing of site personnel.
 Industry leading and externally verified accreditations, including Constructionline Gold status and SafeContractor SSIP, were achieved by demonstrating a drive to go above and beyond in safety, health and social values.